You CAN Compost In An Apartment! Here’s How.

 - Try to go meatless or dairy-free once a week (have you heard of Meatless Mondays?)

 - Freeze last night's leftovers to avoid throwing out spoiled food.

 - Eliminate as much plastic as possible in your kitchen by switching to a zero-waste pantry.

-- Buy your food from local farmers (food that has traveled fewer miles to get to your plate has a lower carbon footprint).
+- Buy your food from local farmers (food that has traveled fewer miles to reach your plate has a lower carbon footprint).

 - Plant a sustainable garden!